Integrating Insulin Resistance Remission into

 The Silent Pathway: From Root Cause to Manifest Disease

-Insulin Resistance (IR)
+Why Insulin Resistance Changes Everything

 "Insulin resistance is the root cause of many heart conditions."